Animal Health Education

 Senior Veterinary Student Externship

-The Los Angeles Zoo offers senior veterinary students and first year veterinary graduates a four-six week externship.
+The Los Angeles Zoo offers senior veterinary students and first year veterinary graduates a six week externship.
 The goal of the externship is to expose students to zoological medicine and also familiarize them with the various facets of zoo animal husbandry and management.The Los Angeles Zoo has a diverse collection of over 1,100 animals.

 The extern will be working with up to five different veterinarians.
 Duties include, but are not limited to, assisting the veterinarian with procedures and necropsies, catching and restraining a variety of animals, and assisting veterinary technicians with treatments, cleaning, and feeding of hospitalized/quarantined animals.
 The extern may also have an opportunity to work in the commissary, with the behavioral enrichment staff, and with animal keepers.

 The veterinarians at the Los Angeles Zoo rotate covering seven days a week, 10 hours each day.
-The extern is expected to participate in a minimum of 40 hours/week, in daily rounds, staff training sessions, and is also expected to complete and present a powerpoint presentation on an independent project of your choice (guidance and assistance will be given).
+The extern is expected to participate in a minimum of 40 hours/week, in daily rounds, staff training sessions, and is also expected to complete and present a powerpoint presentation on an independent project (guidance and assistance will be given).

 The applicant should possess basic medical and surgical skills.
 We do recommend scheduling this rotation after you have had basic medicine and surgery rotations.
 Qualified students should be in their last year of veterinary school or a first year graduate, and fluent in English.
 First consideration will be given to those students that demonstrate a prolonged interest in zoo animal medicine and intend to pursue zoo animal medicine as a career.